nmaekawa/deprecated-hxarc-provision/README.md

   `/opt/hxarg/venv/bin/gunicorn_start`
 - gunicorn is configured to talk to nginx via a socket at `/opt/hxarc/venv/run/gunicorn.sock`
-- default user is 'user:password'
+- default webapp user is 'user:password'
 - nginx for dev env uses HTTP

 if all goes well, you should be able to check it out at